chutch3/selfhosted.sh/analysis/shared/data-flow-diagrams.md

 # Generation Engine Data Flow Diagrams

 **Date**: 2025-01-08
-**Purpose**: Analysis 10.3 - Visualize data transformation flow through generation engine **Issue**: [#30](https://github.com/chutch3/selfhosted.sh/issues/30) - Generation Engine Clarity
+**Updated**: 2025-01-08 (Corrected for deployment type exclusivity) **Purpose**: Analysis 10.3 - Visualize data transformation flow through generation engine **Issue**: [#30](https://github.com/chutch3/selfhosted.sh/issues/30) - Generation Engine Clarity

 ## Executive Summary

-This analysis provides visual representations of how data flows through the generation engine, from input sources through transformation rules to final deployment artifacts, making the generation process clear and understandable.
+This analysis provides visual representations of how data flows through the generation engine, from input sources through transformation rules to final deployment artifacts. **Critical Context**: Deployment types are mutually exclusive - only one deployment type is used at a time (Docker Compose OR Docker Swarm OR Kubernetes), not simultaneously.

 ## 1. High-Level Generation Flow